bfh/moodle-tiny_fontcolor/README.md

 [![License GPL-3.0](https://img.shields.io/github/license/bfh/moodle-tiny_fontcolor?color=lightgrey)](https://github.com/bfh/moodle-tiny_fontcolor/blob/main/LICENSE)
 [![GitHub contributors](https://img.shields.io/github/contributors/bfh/moodle-tiny_fontcolor)](https://github.com/bfh/moodle-tiny_fontcolor/graphs/contributors)

-# To Install it manually #
+# Installation #

-- Unzip the plugin in the Moodle .../lib/editor/tiny/plugins/fontcolor directory.
+- Unzip the contents of the zip archive into the Moodle `.../lib/editor/tiny/plugins/fontcolor` directory.
 - As a Moodle Admin go to Site Administration -> Plugins -> Text Editors -> TinyMCE editor -> Tiny text color/text background color settings and add a view color names and color codes for at least on of the setting "Available text colors" or "Available text background colors".
 - You may also enable the color picker for text color or background color.